algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

 #### In scope

    - Comprehensive testing of each part of the software, including each instruction.
    - Functional testing of all features and functionalities.
    - Identification and validation of expected system behavior.
    - Testing of various scenarios and inputs to ensure system robustness.
-   - Performance testing to gather data on system responsiveness.
 #### Out scope

    - Security testing for potential vulnerabilities in the system.